-Part 2 - User Authentication
+User Authentication

 Main Screen

-All authentication against Experience Endpoints is done using a token.
+All authentication against Experience Endpoints is performed using a token.
 Each token is specific to a user and grants access to any endpoint that you’ve specified in the endpoint configuration or the user group configuration.

-We will need to create an endpoint and a workflow that does this authentication.
+We need to create an endpoint and a workflow that does this authentication.
 First, create a /auth endpoint:

 Auth Endpoint